How to Pick the Perfect Catering Nashville Company

 We’ve probably served more weddings than you can count!

 While we know that a tasting for two people does not equate to the experience of wedding day production, we want to be sure that all of my couples receive the knowledge to sit and taste and chat about their dinner vision.

 We understand that the catering portion of your reception is the most expensive part of your day, and you need to feel comfortable with your decisions.
 That’s why we offer tastings in three different ways:

 Complimentary tickets for two guests are provided.
-Additional guests are 20.00 per guest.
-(The next one is scheduled for February).
+Additional guests are $20.00 per guest.
 Our chef-selected menu offers a sampling of entrees, sides, appetizers, and desserts.

 This tasting is complimentary once a signed contract is completed.
 Additional planning conversations are needed to create your preferred menu.
 Usually, it takes place well in advance of your wedding event but no later than 45 days in advance.

-You assist in the menu creation for this tasting to make sure that you are tasting interest items.
+You assist in the menu creation for this tasting to make sure that you are tasting interesting items.
 The fee for a private meal is 250.00 for up to 2 guests.
 Once a contract is signed at the tasting, that fee is applied to your invoice.